Special Educational Needs and Disabilities

 Families of students with disabilities or a serious illness can apply for financial support through the Family Fund here

-Parents of children with SEND who have a complaint about the support provided by the academy should contact Romala Gill, SENCO in the fist instance so any issues can be resolved swiftly.
+Parents of children with SEND who have a complaint about the support provided by the academy should contact Miss Dolly Smith, SENCo, in the fist instance so any issues can be resolved swiftly.
 If the issue is not resolved, parents should follow the complaints procedure here.